Thai Tattoo Yant Designs

 • Anyone wanting to radiate calm, kindness, and positivity

-Ritual & Blessing
+Thai Tattoo Ritual & Authenticity

 When performed by a skilled Ajarn, the tattooing process includes sacred chanting and energy transfer.
 The Khata (mantra) infused into the design amplifies its spiritual potency, making it more than just a tattoo—it becomes a living talisman.